 We have now stopped collecting garden waste from brown bins which do not have a valid subscription in place.
 Non-subscribers will be responsible for making their own arrangements for disposing of any garden waste from that point.
 If you have a brown bin that you no longer need please contact us to request its removal.

 Why is the council asking me to put out food and garden waste separately?

 We are expecting the law will change in the near future, and it will become a legal requirement to collect and treat food waste and garden waste separately.
-We are starting to separate our services for these materials now, so that are ready for the change.
+We're starting to separate our services for these materials now, so they are ready for the change.

 What if my garden waste bin/caddy has been stolen or lost?

-If your brown garden waste bin or caddy are stolen or lost then you can order replacements.
+If your brown garden waste bin or caddy is stolen or lost then you can order replacements.

 Do I have to use a council brown bin to use the garden waste service?

 We now only collect garden waste in the brown garden waste bins supplied by the council, or in the paper garden waste sacks supplied by the council.
-Paper Sacks are available at a cost of £15 for 20 bags on our website.
-Paper sacks are no longer available from libraries.
+Paper Sacks are available at a cost of £30 for 20 bags on our website.
+Paper sacks are no longer available in libraries.
 We cannot collect garden waste in any other container, including plastic bags.

 Where can I get Southwark Council garden waste sacks from?